AI Use Cases/Law Firms

 Frequently Asked Questions

-How does AI optimize cloud cost optimization for law firms?
+How does AI cloud cost optimization work for law firms?

 AI maps every cloud transaction - storage, compute, API calls - directly to specific matters, clients, and practice groups by integrating with iManage, NetDocuments, Clio, Elite 3E, and Relativity, then identifies cost anomalies and deprovisioning opportunities that generic cloud tools cannot detect because they lack legal-domain context.
 The system understands attorney-client privilege, data retention obligations under ABA Model Rules and court orders, and GDPR compliance requirements, so it distinguishes between legitimately protected work product and genuinely orphaned files.
 IT teams receive actionable recommendations tied to matter economics, not generic infrastructure metrics, enabling cost optimization that directly improves realization rates and matter profitability.